Telefonica/toolium/docs/bdd_integration.rst

 * @reuse_driver: feature tag to indicate that all scenarios in this feature should share the driver.
 The browser will not be closed between tests.
 * @reset_driver: identifies a scenario that should not reuse the driver.
 The browser will be closed before this test.
+* @no_browser: identifies a scenario or feature that should not start the driver.

 And other scenario tags to configure Appium tests: